A look at medicine, politics and religion shows that America has lost its moral and ethical foundation, unable to distinguish between right and wrong.

 What have we accepted as our authority for permitting ourselves to do or behave as we do — our value system, our code of ethics or code of morality?

 We frequently hear our culture labeled as postmodern.
 What is postmodernism?
 How is it related to relativism?
 Richard Ritenbaugh explains these terms and shows examples of them in politics, music and advertising — and gives God's opinion of it.

 John Ritenbaugh, reiterating that philosophy claims to focus on reality and existence, allegedly allowing only that which can be verified by the five senses, suggests that educators steeped in worldly philosophy relegate the existence of God and moral prin. . .

-The Ten Commandments open with the most important, the one puts our relationship with God in its proper perspective.
-John Ritenbaugh explains this simple but vital command.
+The Ten Commandments open with the most important, the one that puts our relationship with God in its proper perspective.
+It is a simple but vital command.

 The position of the Church of the Great God on the subject of abortion.
 Counters some of the major arguments used by pro-abortionists.

 John Ritenbaugh warns that human nature will degenerate as far as it is allowed.
 It has the tendency to quickly adapt to its environment, "adjusting" effortlessly to immorality and perversion.
 The conscience'the response of man's moral awareness . . .